 Prepaid Cards Allow Multiple Users

 Much like checking accounts and credit cards, prepaid cards may allow multiple users for the same card account.
-This can be useful when managing spending among family members.
+This can be useful to manage spending among family members.

 For instance, some cards allow parents to provide subaccounts to teens to teach them how to responsibly use debit cards.
 Some also use prepaid cards to work their way up to traditional bank accounts.